• Skip to primary navigation

 Roasting at high heat is one of the best ways to cook okra so that it isn't slimy.
 Other methods are frying and grilling.
 Avoid boiling okra unless you are adding it to a soup such as gumbo (where it is used as a thickening agent).
 Sautéeing should also be avoided if you want a less slimy result.

-How to roast okra on a sheet pan
+How do you roast okra on a sheet pan?

 Rinse the okra and pat it dry just before you start cutting.
 Do not do this in advance, since water can increase the slime factor.